RFM Analysis for E-commerce: The Complete Guide to Data-Driven Customer Segmentation

 Potential Loyalists (RFM: 3-4-3 to 4-5-3 range)

 Strategy: Nurture toward loyalty.
-These customers are engaged but have not yet committed.
+Engaged, but not yet committed.

 • Send product education and brand story content

-• Offer a small incentive for the next purchase (free shipping, 10% off)
+• Offer a small incentive on the next purchase (free shipping, 10% off)

 • Introduce the loyalty program with a signup bonus